 There are a lot of things about your life that change when you’re pregnant.
 Some food and beverages become temporarily off-limits; your wardrobe becomes extra floral-y courtesy of all your maternity clothes; even your exercise routine has to undergo a few prenatal tweaks.
 Luckily, figuring out what pregnancy workouts are safe for both you and your baby is relatively straightforward and easy to fit into your daily schedule.
 In fact, you may come to find that not a lot of your normal workout regime needs to change throughout the course of your pregnancy — so long as you adhere to a few simple rules along the way.

 As a first-time mom, I remember being worried about what particular exercises I should or shouldn’t do as my belly continued to grow.
 On the one hand, I knew remaining physically active was important, but I also didn’t want to do anything that could put my baby in danger.
 After a little research, though, I soon discovered that a lot of the things I was already doing before those little lines turned blue were still completely safe to continue doing throughout not one, not two, but all three trimesters.
 There are just a few factors to keep in mind along the way.
-It goes without saying you should always consult with your obstetrician before you engage in physical activity.
+Of course, it goes without saying you should always consult with your obstetrician before you engage in physical activity.

 How often should I exercise during pregnancy?